pohjus/-4A00EZ53-300X-python-development-lastname-firstname/README.md

 Home exercises for course 4A00EZ53 Python Development.

-The tree structure for the exercises
+The tree structure for the exercises:

 ```text
 .